2019DEV106/WeatherApplication/README.md

 Step 4  : Launch  the URL http://localhost:8080/weatherReport in the browser

 <b> Jacoco Reports</b>
-    Jacoco Reports can be viewed in the below location
+    Jacoco Reports can be viewed in the below location inside project directory

           target/site/jacoco/index.html
 <b>Sonar Reports </b>